 - 1. Source running at 130 mA (maximum design output). - 2.
 Either: - a.
-Einzel lens chop timers (HEP or studies) set to $60~\mu s$ or greater by one of two consoles in the MCR.
+Einzel lens chop timers (HEP or studies) set to 60 μs or greater by one of two consoles in the MCR. - b.
+Einzel lens complete failure, allowing full source pulse width to the RFQ, only limited to $60\,\mu s$ by SCL cavities. - 3.
+LEBT tuned perfectly to maximize RFQ transmission.

-- Einzel lens complete failure, allowing full source pulse width to the RFQ, only limited to 60 μs by SCL cavities. - 3.
-LEBT tuned perfectly to maximize RFQ transmission. - 4.
-Linac tuned perfectly to maximize transmission efficiency. - 5.
+- 4. Linac tuned perfectly to maximize transmission efficiency. - 5.
 Beam requested at 15 Hz rep rate continually (studies or HEP). - 6.
-Beam mis-steered at 400 MeV continually via any of the following events: - a.
+Beam mis-steered continually via any of the following events: - a.
 Failed magnet. - b.
 Operator error. - c.
 Autotune error.

 Assuming no shielding is present, this incident would result in a dose to any individual higher than 100 rem.
-The result is that the uncontrolled baseline qualitative risk level associated with this accident, as shown in Section III-1.9 Appendix - Risk Tables, Tables 5.1-5.3, is I.
+The result is that the uncontrolled baseline qualitative risk level associated with this accident is not acceptable.